 Restore Return Refund

-Even the best online backup speeds won’t cut it when you want to create very large backups and don’t want to spend days doing it.
-That’s why it’s unfortunate that Backblaze only provides its physical drive shipping service for the purpose of file restoration, but not initial backups.
-You can choose between a USB flash drive of up to 256 GB for $99 or an external hard drive for $189.
+Even the best online backup speeds won’t cut it when you want to create extensive backups and don’t want to spend days on them.
+That’s why it’s unfortunate that Backblaze only provides its physical-drive shipping service when you need to restore files, but not for the initial backups.

 Locate My Computer